 Be aware of your time constraints.
 They may have somewhere to be or people waiting for them.
 Microwave prayers are better than long-windedness.
-Pray, earnestly, with faith and brevity.
+So pray earnestly, with faith and brevity.

 Praying for others is a continual action.

-Let them know you will continue to pray for them and then set aside a time and place to do it.
-I prayed for people as I walked or as I drove to work.
+Let them know you will continue to pray for them, and then set aside a time and place to do it.
+For example, I prayed for people as I walked or as I drove to work.
 Letting them know you have a time and a place helps them to envision your continued prayers.

 Praying for others is incredible when you ask people to let you know how God has answered their prayer.

 Consider asking them for an update later as to how God moved in the situation.

-One particular Sunday, I felt like I was wasting my time waiting for others to come for prayer.
+One Sunday, I felt like I was wasting my time waiting for others to come for prayer.
 I had faithfully waited for three weeks without a single person responding.

 But this Sunday was different.
 A woman I had previously prayed with warmly greeted me and asked if I remembered her?
 We had prayed for her wayward daughter, a drug addict, and left her newborn child with her mom.

 Almost a year had passed since we had asked God to bring her daughter home.